NoahBPeterson/quantization/README.md

 #### To Overcome Memory Limitations

-A typical open-weights model like Llama 3.1 8b-instruct bf16 model is 16 gigabytes, which only [7%](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) of users can run.
+A typical open-weights model like the Llama 3.1 8b-instruct BF16 model is 16 gigabytes, which only [7%](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) of users can run.
 However, by quantizing the weights to the Q6_K format, the model can be reduced to 6.6 gigabytes, which is small enough for 64% of users to run.
-Without quantization, someone with 8 GB of graphics memory could not run this model on their own graphics card.
+With quantization, the median graphics card owner with at least 8 GB of graphics memory can now run this model on their own hardware.

 #### To Increase Processing and Generation Speed

 Memory bandwidth is most often the bottleneck when running models, as the entire model is used for processing input.
 By reducing model size, it takes less time for layers to load.

-By reducing the amount of memory needed to run a model, overall throughput can be greater by allowing a larger batch size, and latency (time to first token) can be reduced.
+By reducing the amount of memory needed to run a model, overall throughput can be increased by allowing a larger batch size, and latency (time to first token) can be reduced.

 #### To Increase Context Length

 Memory usage scales linearly with the number of tokens and with the amount of memory needed for the attention layer.
 By quantizing the attention layer, a larger context can fit in memory.

 ## Quantization Formats